Social Studio Next — Comprehensive User & Administrator Guide

 - Topic Type — Brand Monitoring, Competitor, Campaign, Crisis, or Industry

-- Geo Filters — Optional geographic filters (JSON)
+- Languages / Geo Filters — Optional (Geo is X only)

 - Volume Spike Threshold — Posts per hour that triggers a spike alert